-A step before Dissertation - How to write synopsis
+A step before the Dissertation - How to write a synopsis

 It should not be vague or prolonged.

-It should be about the general, legal, informative or technical issues at national or international level.
+It should be about the general, legal, informative, or technical issues at the national or international level.

-Introduction - It should provide a brief description about the the area of the proposed research work in a very concrete, concise and accurate manner.
+Introduction - It should provide a brief description of the area of the proposed research work in a very concrete, concise, and accurate manner.
 It must be clear rather than fuzzy and general.

 Justification of the problem- Every objective needs justification.
-In research it is essential to justify your objective in a concrete and impressive and remarkable manner.
-You may take help from the previous research work, cases, reports etc. There is a possibility to predict the specific and general benefits likely to be achieved as a result of completion of the proposed research by making comparison and citing references of the previous works.
+In research, it is essential to justify your objective in a concrete and impressive and remarkable manner.
+You may take help from the previous research work, cases, reports, etc. There is a possibility to predict the specific and general benefits likely to be achieved as a result of the completion of the proposed research by making comparisons and citing references of the previous works.

-Hypothesis of Study- Hypothesis is statement which is to be tested for possible acceptance or rejection.
+The hypothesis of Study- Hypothesis is a statement that is to be tested for possible acceptance or rejection.
 Hypothesis are of two types i.e.:-

 Null (Ho) - Null hypothesis is tested for possible rejection.